Nertsal/nertsal.github.io/website/content/blog/so-i-wrote-my-own-ecs.md

 date = 2023-07-20
 +++

-This article is aimed at people using Rust and interested in ECS.
+This blog post is aimed at people using Rust and interested in ECS.

 **Content Warning**: advanced Rust ahead.